DominicOrsi/Yahtzee/README.md

-# yahtzee
+# Single Player Yahtzee
-Individual Yahtzee assignment repository for CPSC 224 course
+Runs a command line game of yahtzee